GVSU-Computing-Club/gvsu-computing-club-website/src/pages/faq.md

 * Personal and Professional Development.

 ---

+Don't see your question here?
+Send us an email!
+You can find it here at our [LakerLink page](https://gvsu.campuslabs.com/engage/organization/cis-computing-club).

+---
 ### Bonus: How did you make this website?

 I used StackBit, which helped set up a GatsbyJS project, in addition to providing the theme.
 Their website is in the footer below.